mcoscon/integrated-design-project/README.md

 </p>

 <p align="center">
 This is the proposed project for EEET 4002 Integrated Design Project.
 The project is a smoker detection system that alerts authorities or premise owners when an offence has been made on a non-smoking zone.
+Visit https://www.youtube.com/watch?v=bJ7rTVDnL4Q for a brief rundown of the system and the full demo.
 </p>

 <p align="center">